• Skip to main content

 Related reading: What I learned from MLK’s Legacy About Emotion Regulation in Kids

-A fun kit of creative and interactive activities and games to help kids learn about feelings.
+A fun game to help kids learn about feelings.
+Age 3 and up.

 Dinosaur Escape Game

 Instead of competing against one another, teams in this game work together to help the three dinosaurs escape from the volcanic eruption.
-It builds strategy, teamwork, and social emotional skills.
+It builds strategy, teamwork, and social-emotional skills.
+Age 4 and up.

 Q’s Race to the Top

-I’m really excited about this one because it involves both active play and social skills.
+I’m excited about this one because in involves both active play and social skills.
 Kids have to advise the characters on what to do in certain social situations.
-Plus there are cards to perform physical skills involving balance and coordination.
+Plus, there are that help kids practice physical skills like balance and coordination.
+Ages 3 – 10.

 Peacemakers

 A special card game that helps parents and connect while also learning about social-emotional skills like growth mindset and confidence.
-This is one of the best toys for emotional development that I’ve seen.
+Ages 3 and up.

 SnuggleBuddies

-No ordinary plush toy; this feelings toy helps kids understand their emotions and label their feelings.
-Understanding feelings and using the language for emotions is the first step in kids learning to manage their emotions without tantrums and meltdowns.
+No ordinary social-emotional learning toy—this feelings toy helps kids understand their emotions and label their feelings.
+Understanding feelings and using the language for emotions is the first step in helping kids learn how to manage their big emotions.
+Ages 3 and up.

 kimochis